-However, if we try to extend this approach to include API development in general (which, let us remind to the reader, is typically about building interfaces to distributed systems), we will soon find that many typical API design issues are high-level and can't be reduced to basic software patterns.
+However, if we try to extend this approach to include API development in general, we will soon find that many typical API design issues are high-level and can't be reduced to basic software patterns.
 Let's say, caching resources (and invalidating the cache) or organizing paginated access are not covered in classical writings.

 In this Section, we will specify those API design problems that we see as the most important ones.
 We are not aiming to encompass every problem, let alone every solution, and rather focus on describing approaches to solving typical problems with their pros and cons.
 We do understand that readers familiar with the works of "The Gang of Four," Grady Booch, and Martin Fowler might expect a more systematic approach and greater depth of outreach from a section called "The API Patterns," and we apologize to them in advance.

 NB: The first such pattern we need to mention is the API-first approach to software engineering, which we described in the corresponding chapter.